 Shred Station has won an International Green Apple Environment Award in the campaign to find the world’s greenest companies!

 Competing against over five hundred other nominees, Shred Station has been confirmed as a winner of this highly prestigious award.
-Shred Station will be presented with the Green Apple trophy at The Green Organisation’s glittering awards ceremony, taking place at the Houses of Parliament on 15th November 2021.
+Shred Station was presented with the Green Apple trophy at The Green Organisation’s glittering awards ceremony on 15th November 2021.

 Why did Shred Station win?